Join the movement

 And similar to TuneCore Publishing, you do not need to be a distribution client to use their admin publishing service.
 They charge a 15% commission for this service.
 However currently this is only open to select users and you have to apply for the program.

 Too Lost also distributes to many more outlets than other distributors.
 Including non-traditional DSPs like SoundExchange, Gracenote, Shazam, Peloton, Canva, and most of the Chinese, African, Arabic, and Korean DSPs for no additional costs.
 Some other distributors like DistroKid offer some of these outlets, but charge for them.
-However, if you have a sync deal, you may not want to opt-in to all the outlets – namely the music libraries like Canva and Pinterest.

-Too Lost makes it very easy to switch from other distributors with its bulk import feature which carries over audio files, ISRC, UPC, Lyrics, album art, etc.
+Too Lost makes it easy to switch from other distributors with its bulk import feature which carries over audio files, ISRC, UPC, Lyrics, album art, etc.

 Too Lost has a presave feature which will then rank your top fans and give you the full metadata on them (like emails).
 And then you can notify them upon new releases, merch drops, or anything else.